mel-michael/fraud-detector/README.md

 - `npm run start:prod`: Builds the `client` and `server` projects and starts it with `NODE_ENV=production`.
 This by default sets `express.static` to `client/dist` to use this node server to serve frontend also.

+- Visit `localhost:4200` to view the client side and `localhost:5000` for the server side.